webDevBig/golem-js-preview-program/tasks/5-run-tasks-in-parallel/FEEDBACK.md

 [

 Could you find the necessary information?
 If not what topics were difficult to find?
+I found everything about parallel, but I have problems with realesrgan-ncnn-vulkan.

 How would you change the structure/navigation of the docs?
 Recommend changes.
+No changes

 Are examples and tutorials useful?
 What was missing, and what was too detailed or unnecessary?
+I needed more examples with the realesr tool

 Have you noticed any errors?
 Please describe them or provide links to issues if you have already reported them.
+I always have this warning:
+"WARN: Task error on provider sharkoon_379_5.h.
+Error: ExeScript command exited with code 127.
+Stdout: undefined.
+Stderr: sh: 1: /realsr-ncnn-vulkan/realsr-ncnn-vulkan: not found"
+I think I'm not using it correctly realsr-ncnn-vulkan.
 ]

 #### JS golem-js

 [

 Is JS SDK API intuitive and helps solve the tasks?
 If not, what would you change?
+Yes

 Have you encountered any errors in the golem-js lib?
 Provide the link(s) to the issue(s) in `golem-js` [repository](https://github.com/golemfactory/golem-js/issues) which you had reported.
+No

+What additional features would you add?
+Nothing
 What additional features would you add?

 ]